 - Right-click on the element

 - Click ‘Poisson Random Timer’

-What are the inputs for ‘Poisson Random Timer’?
+What are the inputs for the ‘Poisson Random Timer’?

 ‘Poisson Random Timer’ has the following input fields:

 - Name: To provide the name of the timer

 - Comments: To provide arbitrary comments (if any)

 - Lambda (in milliseconds): The number shows how much the delay can deviate from the given offset towards the higher and lower range.

 - Constant Delay Offset (in milliseconds): The number shows a constant delay which will be added to the random number generated by the Poisson Function in the range of the given deviation value.

 If Constant Delay Offset is given 1000 and Lambda is given 200 then Poisson Random Timer will generate the random number in the range of 800 to 1200 milliseconds: